ProDInfo/RedsysTPV/README.md

 ﻿# RedsysTPV

-### *Note: It fully supprts Blazor webassembly and a sample application is provided in the repository.*
+### *Note: It fully supports Blazor webassembly and a sample application is provided in the repository.*

 ### ¡¡¡This project has been refactored by ProDInfo.
 Thanks for your support and your great research to update all numeric codes!!!